Joel Parker (politician): First term (1863–66)

 In 1862, the Democratic Party of New Jersey nominated Parker for governor over Mayor of Newark Moses Bigelow.
 He ran as a "War Democrat" who supported a military solution to the American Civil War rather than accommodation of the Confederacy.
-He defeated Marcus L. Ward by the largest margin in New Jersey history up to that time.
+He defeated Marcus Lawrence Ward by the largest margin in New Jersey history up to that time.

 In his inaugural address in 1863, Parker affirmed that he viewed secession as a "political heresy" but affirmed the doctrine of state sovereignty over all matters not constitutionally delegated to the federal government.
 He further attributed the outbreak of war to "a minority of fanatical and ultra men in each section," and defended the war insofar as necessary to "defend and maintain the supremacy of the Constitution and preserve the Union."
 To that end, he was highly critical of the Lincoln administration for curtailing civil liberties in the name of the war effort, castigating Lincoln for suspending habeas corpus, the Emancipation Proclamation, and expanding his war powers generally.
 He pledged to counteract the Lincoln administration to protect civil liberties to whatever extent possible through his powers as Governor.
 In May 1863, Parker condemned the arrest, trial and deportation of Copperhead Clement Vallandigham, saying the measures "were arbitrary and illegal acts.
 The whole proceeding was wrong in principle and dangerous in its tendency."

 During Parker's first term, the anti-war Copperhead faction came to dominate the state legislature and passed "peace resolutions" which condemned the Lincoln administration along Parker's terms but additionally called on the federal government to appoint commissioners to negotiate a peace agreement.
 Despite reservations, Parker signed the resolutions on March 24, 1863.
 Because a peace agreement would end the war and allow the South to remain outside the Union, Republicans nationwide condemned them as nothing less than an endorsement of secession.

 Despite his signature of the resolutions, Parker remained a supporter of the Union war effort generally.
 During Robert E. Lee's invasion of Pennsylvania in the summer of 1863, Governor Parker raised and supplied several organized regiments of New Jersey volunteers to protect that state, for which he was thanked by President Lincoln and Pennsylvania Governor Andrew G. Curtin.
 In November, Parker attended the ceremonies dedicating the Soldiers' National Cemetery at which Lincoln delivered the Gettysburg Address.